finos/software-project-blueprint/README.md

 # project-blueprint
-Legal blueprint for new Foundation-hosted projects.
+Legal blueprint for new [FINOS](https://www.finos.org/)-hosted projects.

 ## How to use this repository